isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 Finally, for GCP you’ll need to download a JSON file from the `Google Developers Console <https://console.developers.google.com/>`__.
-Here’s the process step-by-step, as defined by the Terraform documentation for the `GCP provider <https://www.terraform.io/docs/providers/google/>`__:
+Here’s the process step-by-step, as defined by the |terraform| documentation for the `GCP provider <https://www.terraform.io/docs/providers/google/>`__:

 1. Log into the Google Developers Console and select a project.